lancelot-c/rng-audit/README.md

 | 90,007    | 15            | No              |   100,000,000  |
 | 100,000   | 100           | No              |    10,000,000  |

 This is roughly 32 billion samples total.
-Now, this is quite a lot of data to collect so instead of using Chainlink VRF we can precompute random values beforehand in `/rng-inputs` and use them as a source of randomness to generate drawing outcomes.
+Now, this is quite a lot of data to collect so instead of using Chainlink VRF we precompute random values beforehand in `/rng-inputs/*.rng` and use them as a source of randomness to generate drawing outcomes.
+We are using the `.rng` files provided by [rngresearch.com](https://www.rngresearch.com/download/) but you can replace them with your own if you prefer.

 Make sure you have an `.env` with the desired data set parameters, for example if you want to collect dataset #2 your `.env` file should look like this:
 ```